sliem/ScientificColorschemez/README.md

 ## Installation

-Just download the code, the dependencies are:
+I've have not bothered packaging the code due to lazyness (pull requests welcome!), so for now just download the code, the dependencies are:
 [tweepy](www.tweepy.org/), [scikit-learn](http://scikit-learn.org/), [matplotlib](https://matplotlib.org/), [scipy](https://www.scipy.org/), [pillow](https://python-pillow.org/), and [requests](http://docs.python-requests.org/en/master/).
-A Pipfile and a requirements.txt is included.
+A Pipfile and a requirements.txt is included so you can easily install these dependencies.

-To use the software you need to reqister an Twitter app and give it access to your account.
+To use the code you need to reqister an Twitter app and give it access to your account.
 You need to generate various OAuth tokens and secrets and populate them in a config.py.
 To help you with that you can run the included program generate_config.py.